crowdagger/caribon/README.md

 * Basic support for french.
 Less than basic support for other languages supported by the snowall (http://snowball.tartarus.org/) project.
-* Count repetitions either locally (using some leak-based algorithm) or globally.
+* Count repetitions either locally (either by ignoring repetitions after a given distance, or using some leak-based algorithm) or globally.
 * Detects HTML tags in input.
 It doesn't work with a full HTML file (containing `<html>`, `<body>` and so on) but it works fine if you use e.g `pandoc -o file.html file.md`.
 * Outputs a basic HTML files which higlights the detected repetitions.

 TODO
 ====

-* Add another local detector, based on distance;
 * Render prettier output files;
 * Add arguments to `caribon` instead of having to modify `main.rs` and recompile;